-The following incident gives some idea of the state of Yiddishkeit in New Orleans at this time.

-Jacob Solis had returned to New York in June of 1828 when he received copies of the Shanarai-Chasset constitution sent to him by synagogue president Manis Jacobs.
-He was stunned when he read the following stipulation in one of the by-laws:

-No Israelite child shall be excluded either from the schools, from the temple or the burial ground on account of the religion of the mother.
+The following incident gives some idea of the state of Yiddishkeit in New Orleans at the time.
+Solis had returned to New York in June of 1828 when he received copies of the Shaarai-Chasset constitution sent to him by synagogue president Manis Jacobs.
+He was stunned when he read the following stipulation in one of the by-laws: "No Israelite child shall be excluded either from the schools, from the temple or the burial ground on account of the religion of the mother."

 In other words, the constitution was saying that the child of a non-Jewish mother and Jewish father was to have the same rights as someone with a Jewish mother.
 This was unheard of, even in America, where intermarriage was all too common.
 In order to discourage intermarriage, it was common practice in all synagogues at this time to forbid a Jewish man married to a gentile woman burial in the synagogue's cemetery and to not allow his children to attend the synagogue's religious school.
-By the inclusion of this sentence Shanarai-Chasset was actually explicitly condoning intermarriage!
+By the inclusion of this sentence Shaarai-Chasset was actually condoning intermarriage.

-The reason why Manis Jacobs had this clause included was because he himself was married to a French Catholic woman, Angelique-Charlotte Jacinthe Verneuille.
+The reason Manis Jacobs had this clause included was because he himself was married to a French Catholic woman.
 Jacobs, the synagogue president, wanted the two children he had with his non-Jewish wife to be accepted as full-fledged Jews.

 Jacobs, however, wanted even more than this.
-He felt that his ability to read and write Hebrew should qualify him to have the title "Rabbi."
+He felt that his ability to read and write Hebrew should qualify him to have the title "rabbi."
 On official documents he always signed his name in English added to this his Hebrew name "Menachem" written in Hebrew letters.
-He even served as Chazan for the first High Holy Day services conducted in New Orleans.
-Such was the pitiful state of Yiddishkeit in New Orleans at this time!
+He even served as chazzan for the first High Holy Day services conducted in New Orleans.